 - 1) The District and the Union agree that teachers will be allowed to volunteer for paid coverage of classes of teachers who are absent on any given day as follows: - a) Teachers who give up an unassigned period to cover shall receive \$40.00 per coverage. - b) On the middle school and high school level should more than one teacher so volunteer on any given period, a list shall be created based on seniority beginning with the most senior teacher.
 Coverage shall be rotated through this list as absences occur.
 Once a teacher covers or declines to cover on a given day, said teacher shall move to the bottom of the rotation list.
-The building administration will provide the union representative with a copy of said list and updated lists as they are amended. - c) Elementary teachers shall be compensated for covering for an absent itinerant teacher at this rate in accordance with Article V, Section 13 of the contract. - d) Elementary and middle school teachers who volunteer to take extra students into their classrooms in an effort to cover for absent teachers for whom no substitute can be found will be compensated \$4.00 per student per day.
-Teachers who accept students for part of the day shall have this compensation pro-rated based on the length of time they accepted the students into their rooms. - e) Teachers shall receive this compensation with their regularly scheduled payroll deposits.
+The building administration will provide the union representative with a copy of said list and updated lists as they are amended. - c) Elementary teachers shall be compensated for covering for an absent itinerant teacher at this rate in accordance with Article V, Section 13 of the contract. - d) Teachers who accept additional students into their classroom will receive \$1.25 per student per period, not to exceed \$5.00 per student per day.
+At the Elementary level, teachers who accept additional students into their classroom will receive \$5.00 per student per day. - e) Teachers may be required to involuntarily accept additional students into their classrooms on no more than 10 days per school year.
+For purposes of administering this agreement, involuntary acceptance of additional students for one or two periods per school day shall constitute 1/2 day and involuntary acceptance of additional students for three or more periods per school day shall constitute 1 day. - f) Teachers shall receive this compensation with their regularly scheduled payroll deposits.